EFFECTIVE – April 10, 2022

 Dear Mosaic Church Family,

 The Texas Conference is joining other organizations in closing its church buildings for at least 30 days effective March 17, 2020.
 For more information, click here Mosaic will no longer hold regular office hours.
-Our staff and pastors remain committed to serve you remotely.
+Our staff and pastors remain committed to serving you remotely.
 If you need to contact someone on the team, please visit our contact page.

 Sabbath School content is available for all ages.
 Adult quarterlies (including Quarter 2 Bible Study Guide) are available online, as well as many resources for children and families.